The best way to increase your net worth is by increasing your network. And what better way to increase your network than, by branding yourself?

 This is a wonderful portrayal of how a school can optimise their student’s data and advertise it to gain more students.

-So, what kind of Key Result Areas can you focus on to utilise Result-Based Branding?
+So, what kind of Key Result Areas can you focus on to utilize Result-Based Branding?

 - Average number of admission offers from top colleges and universities received per student